-Ready to explore the differences between sumac vs poison sumac plants?
+Ready to explore the differences between sumac vs. poison sumac plants?
 Sumac (aka Sumach) is an interesting group of plants.
 There are many harmless varieties you can use for many useful purposes, and there are a few poisonous varieties that give all the rest a bad name.

-In this article, we will discuss the differences between poison sumac and its harmless cousins.
+In this article, we will discuss the differences between the poison sumac bush and its harmless cousins.
 We will also share information to help you identify these plants and make good use of the hardy, colorful, useful harmless sumac.
 Read on to learn more.

 - What Is Poison Sumac?